anthonykava/dc32-slides/README.md

 The recorded video should eventually be posted to the [DEF CON Media Server](https://media.defcon.org) and [YouTube](https://www.youtube.com/user/defconconference).
 An older version of my slide deck is already on the Media Server, but the copy found here is the one that was used (and it will probably also replace the older copy on the DEF CON site sometime after people are back home from the con).
 For DC31 it took about two months for videos to appear.

 I did a [Reddit AMA](https://www.reddit.com/r/IAmA/comments/1bax5zv/i_am_the_nerd_from_netflixs_lover_stalker_killer/) months back that answered a lot of questions.
-If you haven't seen it, I highly recommend watching the wonderful [Netflix documentary, "Lover, Stalker, Killer"](https://www.netflix.com/title/81611991) before watching or reading this presentation.
+If you haven't seen it, I highly recommend watching the wonderful [Netflix documentary, "Lover, Stalker, Killer"](https://www.netflix.com/title/81611991), before watching or reading this presentation.

 Feel free to reach-out just to connect or to ask questions.
 My contact methods are found at https://forensic.coffee.

-THANK YOU to DEF CON, the Goons especially my excellent assigned Speaker Goon, all those who attended in-person or streamed, and all of you who might see this presentation after the con.
+THANK YOU to DEF CON, the Goons, especially my excellent assigned Speaker Goon, all those who attended in-person or streamed, and all of you who might see this presentation after the con.
 Please remember Cari Farver and all victims of violent crime, and let's agree to let those who harmed them be forgotten.

 -- Kava 2024-08-12 21.30 UTC
 <br>